SFS2X Docs / ExamplesFlash / introduction

 » Flash platform examples

-In this section of the documentation we provide a series of brief tutorials on the ActionScript 3 examples for the Flash platform distributed as a separate package on the SmartFoxServer 2X download page.
+In this section of the documentation we provide a series of brief tutorials on the ActionScript 3 examples for the Flash platform distributed as a specific package on the SmartFoxServer 2X download page.

 Most tutorials analyse a single example, describing its objectives, giving an insight into the SmartFoxServer features it wants to highlight and providing the direct link to download the source code, which includes all the assets required to compile and test it (both client and — if existing — server side).
 If necessary, code excerpts are provided in the tutorial itself, in order to better explain the approach that was followed to implement a specific feature.
 At the bottom of the tutorial, additional resources are linked if available.